rentheroot/Census2Ged/README.md

 The following is the format the program writes these custom tags in.
 It uses an 'EVEN' (event) tag, then modifies it with a 'TYPE' tag.

 ```
-1 EVEN value of tag
+1 EVEN description of event
 2 TYPE new tag name
 ```